mydrive/mydrive.github.io/posts/job_descriptions.md

 The biggest winner was Remote Working Encouraged, which is really interesting.
 My offer letter contained the phrase "some remote working encouraged", and I remember thinking at the time that that statement was great.
-It's not allowed, or tolerated, there is an understanding that some remote working is actually beneficial, both to individuals and to the company, and the tools are in place to make it easy.
+It's not described as allowed, or merely tolerated at MyDrive it's encouraged.
+There is an understanding that some remote working is actually beneficial, both to individuals and to the company, and the tools are in place to make remote working easy.

 Three of the next most popular with 4/5 votes each were related to learning and personal development, which I think again is a reflection on the kind of